alexpreynolds/flow-cytometry-visualization/README.md

 ### Prerequisites

-Batch generation requires the installation of the `pyppeteer` Python library, which will in turn install Chromium, a version of Google Chrome that is used here to generate and export PNG files:
+Batch generation requires the additional installation of the `pyppeteer` Python library, which will in turn install Chromium, a version of Google Chrome that is used here to generate and export PNG files:

 ```
 $ pip install pyppeteer